 Preheat your oven to 400 degrees F. Peel three plantains and trim their endings.
 Slice them into, let’s say, 12 pieces.
 Transfer the plantains to a large bowl, add two tablespoons of olive oil and a pinch of salt.
 Lay down the slices on a baking sheet lined with nonstick foil.
 Bake the plantains for 15 minutes.
 Use a glass to press down each slice.
 You won’t be smashing the plantains, just gently crush them.
 Lightly coat the slice with cooking spray and add another pinch of salt.

 Bake for another five minutes or until they have become very crispy.
 In the meantime, use a blender for the dipping sauce, add ½ cup of cilantro leaves with two tablespoons of milk, ½ cup of sour cream, ½ teaspoon of hot sauce, a pinch of salt, another pinch of black pepper.
 Blend until the sauce is smooth.
 Serve the tostones warm with your blended cilantro sauce as a delicious traditional West Indies side dish.
 Voila!
-You just executed some very easy West Indian cuisine cooking, now let’s level up!
+You just executed some very easy West Indian island cooking right in the comfort of your home.
+Now let’s level up to another delightful recipe!

 Bone-in pork ribs

 Slice one large onion, four scallions, and four cloves of garlic for this Jamaican cuisine classic.
 Do the same to the pineapples slices, but reserve the juice.
 Seed and slice one large green pepper.
 Cook the brown rice however you wish.
 Rice is really not the star of the dish, just don’t mess it up.
 Now, for the ribs, you need to find a slow cooker.
 You will coat it with cooking spray, and lay the onion and garlic slices in the bottom.

 Well, now begins the long wait.
 But it will be worth it!
 You can set the slow cooker on high, duration = six hours, or low, duration = eight hours.
 In the last thirty minutes, you should cook the rice, grab one can of black beans (rinse and drain it) and add it to the slow cooker.
 Some West Indies cuisine meals take time, but you will have no regrets with this unique national specialty!